Residential water heaters can last between 8 to 12 years before they need to be replaced.

 Signs you need a water heater replacement.

-- If your tank has any rust or corrosion
+- Your tank has any rust or corrosion

 - The water is not getting hot enough